Chris Watkins

 I build as Bingo Codes.

-I spent twelve years in enterprise security operations: threat detection engineering, threat hunting, cyber threat intelligence, SOC work at scale.
-EDR, SIEM, SOAR, XDR, WAF and firewall work across large environments, with real depth in healthcare security.
+I spent more than twelve years operating and securing production environments — threat detection, hunting, incident response, security automation, cloud security, SIEM, SOAR, XDR, and healthcare security.
 I built detection logic, automated response pipelines, and helped teams make sense of what was happening inside complex systems under pressure.

 The arc